 The interaction between the coherent Stokes layer and the stochastic near-wall turbulence influences the main structures of the near-wall cycle, i.e. the low-speed streaks and the quasi-streamwise vortices, eventually yielding a reduction of turbulent friction.
-When the Reynolds number based on the friction velocity is $Re{\tau} = 200$, the largest drag reduction rate for a given oscillation amplitude $A^+ = 12$ is about 45%, obtained for the optimal actuation period $T^+ \approx 100$ (Quadrio & Ricco 2004).
+When the Reynolds number based on the friction velocity is $Re{\tau} = 200$, the largest drag reduction rate for a given oscillation amplitude $A^+ = 12$ is approximately 45 %, obtained for the optimal actuation period $T^+ \approx 100$ (Quadrio & Ricco 2004).
 Larger or smaller periods result in smaller drag reduction.
-Several authors, for example Yakeno et al. (2014), observed that the orientation of near-wall structures in wall-parallel planes is cyclically altered by the coherent spanwise shear.
-Touber & Leschziner (2012) have shown that, provided the timescale of the spanwise shear oscillation, and are thus weakened.
+Several authors, for example Yakeno, Hasegawa & Kasagi (2014), observed that the orientation of near-wall structures in wall-parallel planes is cyclically altered by the coherent spanwise shear.
+Touber & Leschziner (2012) have shown that, provided the time scale of the spanwise shear oscillation is short enough, the low-speed streaks do not have the time to fully reorient during the oscillation, and are thus weakened.
 Hence, at the root of drag reduction lies the interaction between the oscillating shear (a coherent component) and the natural streak regeneration mechanism (seen in the stochastic component).

 Touber & Leschziner (2012) and later Agostini et al. (2014) applied a triple decomposition of the velocity field to the budgets of the single-point Reynolds stresses; the turbulent (stochastic) fluctuations were isolated and their interaction with the (coherent) Stokes layer was studied.
-It was found that the interaction between coherent and stochastic fields is mediated by the interplay between the coherent spanwise shear $\partial \tilde{w}/\partial y$ and the $\overline{v''w''}$ component of the Reynolds stress tensor, induced by the rotation of the vortical structures.
-For nearly optimal periods, the interaction between the coherent and stochastic fields is oneway, with the former altering the latter.
+It was found that the interaction between coherent and stochastic fields is mediated by the interplay between the coherent spanwise shear $\partial \tilde{w}/\partial y$ and the

+$\overline{v''w''}$ component of the Reynolds stress tensor, induced by the rotation of the vortical structures.
+For nearly optimal periods, the interaction between the coherent and stochastic fields is a one-way interaction, with the former altering the latter.
 This weakens the wall-normal velocity fluctuations and reduces the turbulent shear, reducing eventually the friction drag.
-For larger periods, instead, the interaction becomes two-ways, with coherent and stochastic fields mutually exchanging energy.
+For larger periods, instead, the interaction becomes a two-way interaction, with coherent and stochastic fields mutually exchanging energy.
 In this case, however, the drag reduction effect is less important.
 By looking at different phases along the period, they found that, when large, the Stokes shear $\partial \tilde{w}/\partial y$ changes relatively slowly in time and allows the structures to become more vigorous and well-established (a process they referred to as lingering).
 Conversely, when $\partial \tilde{w}/\partial y$ is small, the structures appear weak and less tilted.

 In this example, we intend to add scale information to the picture.
-We thus apply the φ AGKE: (i) to describe the influence of the coherent motion on the spatial arrangement of the near-wall structures during the control period, (ii) to inspect the mean-coherent-stochastic interaction in the scale space and in the physical space, and (iii) to characterise the phase dependence of the interaction between the coherent and stochastic fields.
+We thus apply the φ AGKE: (i) to describe the influence of the coherent motion on the spatial arrangement of the near-wall structures during the control period, (ii) to inspect the mean-coherent-stochastic interaction in the scale space and in physical space and (iii) to characterise the phase dependence of the interaction between the coherent and stochastic fields.